MdRejoanMolla/warehouse-client/README.md

-# Getting Started with Create React App
+# BIKE WAREHOUSE

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [live link](https://bike-warehouse-ceeb8.web.app/).

-## Available Scripts
+## BULLET POINT

+- AXIOS
+- JWT
+- HEROKU
+- FIREBASE
+- REACT FIREBASE HOOK
+- BOOTSTRAP
+- REACT ROUTER

 In the project directory, you can run: